arcus/education_modules/genomics_quality_control/genomics_quality_control.md

 The data comes in a compressed format, which is why there is a `.gz` at the end of the file names.
 This makes it faster to transfer, and allows it to take up less space on our computer.
-Let’s unzip one of the files so that we can look at the fastq format.
+Let’s unzip one of the files so that we can look at the FASTQ format.

 ```bash
 gunzip SRR2584863_1.fastq.gz